-I am now moving on to Docetaxal otherwise known as ‘tax’ apparently pain hits hard in the long limbs day 4 and eases off after day 10.i was so worried as day 4 would have been my Christmas day.
+I am now moving on to a chemotherapy drug called Docetaxal, otherwise known as ‘tax’ apparently pain hits hard in the long limbs day 4 and eases off after day 10.
+I was so worried as day 4 would have been my Christmas day.
 Everyone told me not to worry as I may be one of the lucky ones but the more I heard other patients talk about being under the wheels of the tax truck I realised Christmas may not be the best of days.

-I went in for my first of three tax on 21st December, I went with my friend Sarah with Christmas jumpers and chocolates ready to be all festive and cheer the nurses up however I was in for a two hour grueling needle prodding in my arm with no success.
+I went in for my first of three tax on 21st December, I went with a friend, we wore Christmas jumpers and took chocolates in ready to be all festive and cheer the nurses up however I was in for a two hour grueling needle prodding in my arm with no success.
 I tried to tell them that my veins were very bruised and stiff.
 I was struggling to stretch my arm out fully this is known as phlebitis.

 Each vein they tried just collapsed or swelled up and they can’t use my left hand side for risk of lymphedema as its the operation side.
 It was becoming more and more obvious I needed a hickman line fitted to my chest to take blood and administer the chemotherapy drugs with better ease.

 I was asked to go into the chemo ward for one final needle attempt as they couldn’t fit me in until two weeks time which is quite risky.
 Cancer cells could regenerate within 21 days so it is important to get the next dose sooner than two weeks.
 The Dr couldn’t find a vein as expected and made a few calls he managed to get me an appointment for a hickman line the next morning at North Tees.
 I felt so lucky but so scared as well.